prezi/spaghetti/spaghetti-gradle-example/README.md

 Spaghetti Demo
 ==============

 This is a simple demo application.
+Check it out online: http://prezi.github.io/spaghetti/demo/

-It has three modules:
+The application has three modules:

 * `core` is a vanilla JS module
 * `layout` is a Haxe module
 * `text-renderer` is a TypeScript module